-Minimum Cor trol Measure No. 4: Cor struction Site Sto rmwater Runo ff Control BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT plan or agreement in lieu of a plan in accordance with the minimum standards. storm, and at completion of the project.
-Management.
+BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT accordance with the minimum standards.
 4.d - Regulatory Coordination The operator shall implement enforceable procedures to require small and large construction activities secure necessary state permit authorization from the department to discharge stormwater.
 Implement procedures to require all construction activities on campus to obtain proper permits.
 Mason CEED/FM Yes Complete Mason CEED requires that all construction entities abide the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management approved by DEQ.
 Land disturbing activities larger than one acre are required to obtain Construction General Permit.
 4.e - MS4 Program Requirements 4.e.1 MS4 Program Plan Updates The operator's MS4 Program must include a description of a legal authorities utilized to ensure compliance with the minimum control measures related to construction site stormwater runoff control.
 Maintain compliance with the minimum control measures.
 Mason CEED/EHS Yes Complete Mason CEED has an understanding with EHS as to reporting any illicit discharge found on campus.
-Refer to Appendix E for Mason's IDDE policy and how to report any violation.
+Refer to Appendix E for Mason's IDDH policy and how to report any violation.
 4.e.2 MS4 Program Plan Updates The operator's MS4 Program must include written plan review procedures and all associated documents utilized in plan review Maintain compliance with the minimum control measures.
 Mason CEED/EHS Yes Complete Mason CEED review projects in accordance with the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management

 Minimum Cor ntrol Measure No. 4: Cor struction Site Sto rmwater Runo ff Control BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 4.e.3 MS4 Program Plan Updates The operator's MS4 Program must include a copy of the annual standards and specifications Maintain compliance with the minimum control measures.
-Mason CEED Yes Complete The approved Annual Standards and Specifications for Erosion and Sediment Control and Stormwater can be found online http://facilities.gmu.edu/ProjM gmtConst/LandDevelopment/u pload/2012-Edition-REV.pdf.
-4.e.4 MS4 Program Plan Updates The operator's MS4 Program must include written inspection procedure Maintain compliance with the minimum control measures.
+Mason CEED Yes Complete The approved Annual Standards and Specifications for Erosion and Sediment Control and Stormwater can be found at Facilities website 4.e.4 MS4 Program Plan Updates The operator's MS4 Program must include written inspection procedure Maintain compliance with the minimum control measures.
 Mason CEED Yes Complete Written inspection procedure can be found in Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management approved by DEQ.
 4.e.5 MS4 Program Plan Updates The operator's MS4 Program must include a written procedure for compliance and enforcement.
 Maintain compliance with the minimum control measures.
 Mason CEED Yes Complete Written procedure can be found in the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management approved by DEQ.
 4.e.6 MS4 Program Plan Updates The operator's MS4 Program must define the roles and responsibilities.
 Maintain compliance with the minimum control measures Mason CEED Yes Complete Mason CEED coordinates with other Mason entities including FM, EHS, OoS to implements all portions of the MS4 Program Plan.
-4.f - Reporting Requirements 4.f.1 - 4.f.4 Track regulated land disturbing activities Report the total number of regulated land disturbing activities, acreage disturbed, number of inspections, and a summary of the Maintain an up-to-date list of all current and future land disturbing activities.
+4.f - Reporting Requirements 4.f.1 - 4.f.4 Track regulated land disturbing activities Report the total number of regulated land disturbing activities, acreage disturbed, number of inspections, and a summary of the actions taken during the reporting period.
+Maintain an up-to-date list of all current and future land disturbing activities.
 Mason CEED Yes Complete Refer to Appendix H for a complete list of all current and future land disturbing activities.
 Refer to Appendix I for any notices of corrective action.